-Discussion and Conclusions: This review will increase our understanding of PIED use in women and inform the directions for future research.
-If there are, in fact, unique psychosocial factors that are present in the initiation and overall experiences of PIEDs for female weight-training athletes, this would suggest that there needs to unique harm reduction, intervention and education tools, catered specifically for the needs of this population.
+Discussion and Conclusions: This review forms part of a larger project on PIED drug use in women.
+The unique psychosocial factors that are present in the initiation and overall experiences of PIEDs for female weight-training athletes would suggest that there needs to unique harm reduction, intervention and education tools, catered specifically for the needs of this population.